• Menu

 The Island of Agistri and its blue-domed churches

-Agistri is a great starting point for exploration of the Saronic Gulf being just 45 minutes by boat from the mainland – it can even be a day trip.
+Agistri is a great starting point for exploration of the Saronic Gulf, being just 45 minutes by boat from the mainland – it can even be a day trip.
 This small island serves as a worthy foil to the citywide chaos of Athens, with its calming beaches to recline on.

-One of the best being Aponissos beach, the ideal place to enjoy some sun and swim in the surrounding exotic turquoise waters.
+One of the best is Aponissos beach, the ideal place to enjoy some sun and swim in the surrounding exotic turquoise waters.
 Agistri´s modest size is one of its biggest strengths as its secluded coves and quaint villages – containing Greece´s signature white-walled, blue-roofed churches – are within hiking distance of each other through the island’s lush green interior.
 There’s also free camping!

 Hydra